bistrulli/SOGA/Manual/ReplicabilityGuide.md

 /root/SOGA/experiments/results/latexResult/
 ```

+- The maximum time required to run all the evaluation is ~20h observed when all the experiments reach the timeout of 600s.
+The expected time is around 10h.

 - To copy a generated Table from the container to the host machine, issue the following command

 ```bash